mladenilic/columns.js/README.md

     @for $i from 1 through 9 {
         &[data-columns="#{$i}"] {

-            & > div {
+            & > * {
                 flex-basis: calc(100% / #{$i});
             }
         }
     }
 }

-#columns-wrapper {
+#columns {
     @include columnsjs;
 }
 ```

 ### To Do

-1. Implement column height optimization – currently *columns.js* prioratizes chronological orders, which can lead to the uneven height of grid columns, when item height varies too much.
+1. Implement column height optimization – currently *columns.js* prioritizes chronological orders, which can lead to the uneven height of grid columns, when item height varies too much.
-2. Implement removing element from grid
+2. Implement removing an element from the grid
 3. Add event system